himadri2324/Computer-IT-Fundamentals/Practical-05-Registry-Practice/README.md

 ## Objective

-To understand Registry safety practices and review backup and search features available in Registry Editor.
+To understand Registry safety practices and review the Export and Search features available in Registry Editor.

 ## Topics Covered

 * Registry Export
-* Registry Backup
+* Registry Backup Concept
 * Registry Search
 * Registry Safety
-* Best Practices
+* Safe Registry Practices

 ## What Was Observed

-The Export option in Registry Editor was demonstrated to understand how Registry backups can be created before making changes.
+The Export option in Registry Editor was demonstrated to understand how Registry information can be backed up before making changes.

 The built-in Find feature was also explored to locate Registry keys and values efficiently.

-Since this practical was performed on a production Windows installation, no Registry modifications or backups were created.
+Since this practical was performed on a production Windows installation, no Registry modifications were made and no backup file was created.

+Safe Registry practices were also discussed, including creating backups, documenting changes, and testing Registry modifications in a lab environment whenever possible.

 ## Skills Developed